-- Straightforward: It's familiar univariate regression. - Just MSE is different, because of correlated observations. - Nicer treatment of missing data (valid if missing at random). - Can have time-varying covariates. - Flexible modeling of non-independence within cases. - Can accommodate more factor levels than cases (with assumptions).
+- Straightforward: It's familiar univariate regression. - Variances of beta-hats are different, because of correlated observations. - Nicer treatment of missing data (valid if missing at random). - Can have time-varying covariates. - Flexible modeling of non-independence within cases. - Can accommodate more factor levels than cases (with assumptions).

-Usual covariance matrix of Y_1, \ldots, Y_n
+Usual covariance matrix of $y_1, ..., y_n$